Let’s run through the basics of a nipple piercing.

 How long should I leave my nipple piercings out after surgery?

-You will need to leave your plastic bars in for at least three months.
-Removing and replacing jewellery can allow for the introduction of bacteria.
+For straight forward breast augmentations, you will need to leave your plastic bars in for at least three months.
+Removing and replacing jewellery can allow for the introduction of bacteria, increasing your risk of infection.

 How long after surgery should I have to wait before I get my nipples pierced?

 I’ve had my nipples pierced for 5 years and now I want to get implants.
-What’s the big deal?
+Can I still get an infection from my nipple piercings?

-Although there are no specific studies on nipple piercings and capsular contracture.
-We do know that capsular contracture is a result of unwanted bacteria in the implant cavity.
-So maybe there’s a link here?
-Maybe I should conduct my own study.
-What a read that would be.
+While there are no specific studies on nipple piercings and capsular contracture, it’s known that capsular contracture can result from unwanted bacteria in the implant cavity, suggesting a potential link.

-Surgeons may have different guidelines so make sure you consult your doc – these points are not a substitute for professional medical advice.
+Doctors may have different guidelines so make sure you consult your treating doctor – these points are not a substitute for professional medical advice.